ibm-cloud-docs/cephaas/view-clusters.md

 - Review total resource allocation across all clusters using the summary cards.
 - Identify which clusters are associated with the deployment.
-- Review the current status of each cluster.
+- Review the current status of each cluster (status comes from ROKS cluster health).
 - Find clusters that need attention based on status indicators.
 - Search for specific clusters by name.
 - Open a cluster to review more detailed information.
 - Access cluster management actions through the overflow menu.

+Cluster status values reflect the health status from Red Hat OpenShift on IBM Cloud (ROKS).
+For detailed cluster diagnostics and troubleshooting, refer to the [ROKS documentation](/docs/openshift).
+{: note}

 ## Related tasks
 {: #view-cluster-list-next}